-HDC has been engaged in an intentional effort to advance racial equity within the affordable housing sector of King County.
+Since then, HDC has been engaged in an intentional effort to advance racial equity within the affordable housing sector of King County.
 We have started this process through educational and organizational development programming.

 Primary Project Components:

-Racial Equity Toolkit: HDC has developed a resource toolkit that provides an analysis of racial equity in the affordable housing sector as well as foundational information of racial equity.
-In the fall of 2014 and winter 2015, HDC will host a series of workshops for organizational members to learn how to utilize this toolkit, as well as the HDC-developed tools (i.e., Racial Equity Self-Assessment Tool, Organizational Plan Template, Policy Impact Tool).
+Racial Equity Toolkit: HDC developed a resource toolkit that provides an analysis of racial equity in the affordable housing sector as well as foundational information of racial equity.
+In the fall of 2014 and winter 2015, HDC hosted a series of workshops for organizational members to learn how to utilize this toolkit, as well as the HDC-developed tools (i.e., Racial Equity Self-Assessment Tool, Organizational Plan Template, Policy Impact Tool).